World Carbon Pricing Database

 - Calculate jurisdiction-level coverage and emissions-weighted prices as per the formulas below.

 Note that coverage calculations account for any potential overlap in scope between any two mechanisms as well as limitations to coverage within emission source categories.

 The source code, raw data files, and formatted dataset files that underpin this dashboard are available on GitHub.
-They can be downloaded under a CC0 1.0 Universal (CC0 1.0) Public Domain Dedication License.
+They can be downloaded under a CC BY-NC-ND 4.0 Attribution-NonCommercial-NoDerivatives 4.0 International.
 Further information can be found on these GitHub repositories as well as in the technical notes (World carbon pricing database: sources and methods and Emissions-weighted carbon price: sources and methods) associated with the datasets.

 If you have any questions about the dashboard, or wish to report a bug or error, we always welcome your feedback.
 Please email [email protected] or open an issue on the GitHub repositories hosting the underlying data.